microsoft/Azure-Kinect-Sensor-SDK/README.md

 ## Testing

-K4A has four types of tests:
+K4A has five types of tests:
 * Unit tests
 * Functional tests
 * Stress tests
 * Performance tests
+* Firmware tests

 For more instructions on running and writing tests see [testing](docs/testing.md).